princeraval147/CourseZone/README.md

    npm install
    ```

-   Create a .env file in the backend root and add your environment variables :
+   Create a .env file in the backend root and add your environment variables
+   or
+   You can see .env.example in Project Structure :

 ```MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret